markwash/images-api-v2/spec.md

 Encode the ID of the image into the request URI.
 Request body is ignored.

-Images with the "protected" attribute set to "True" cannot be deleted and the response will have an HTTP 403 status code.
-You must first set the "protected" attribute to "False" and then perform the delete.
+Images with the 'protected' attribute set to true (boolean) cannot be deleted and the response will have an HTTP 403 status code.
+You must first set the 'protected' attribute to false (boolean) and then perform the delete.

 The response will be empty with an HTTP 204 status code.